ofauchon/rfskipper-docs/faq.md

   * Why another RF Gateway ?

-There are may existing RF Gateways (RXFCom, RFLink..).
-These are great projects, but we want to provide an opensource, free, community driven alternative.
+There are other greats projects you may already know (RXFCom, RFLink, RFPlayer ...)
+With RFSkipper, we want to provide an opensource, free, community-driven alternative.

-  * How can I contribute.
+  * How can I contribute ?

-It depends on your skills, and the time you can spend on the project, but there are may ways to help: developping new core features or new plugins, testing, provide unsupported devices signal captures, documenting...
-And even help find un a logo for the project.
+It depends on your skills, and the time you can spend on the project.
+There are may ways to help: developping new features or plugins if you know C/C++ and embedded developpement.
+But we also need help for testing, analyzing protocols, capturing new signals, write documentation... or finding a cool logo for the project.

-Feel free to contact us through a message on Github Issue pages.
+Please leave a message on Github Issue pages to offer your help.

   * Can you add support for xxxxx device.